elixir-lsp/elixir-ls/README.md

 ## Debugger support

-ElixirLS provides debugger support adhering to the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/), which is closely related to the Language Server Protocol.
+ElixirLS provides debug adapter support adhering to the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/), which is closely related to the Language Server Protocol.

 When debugging in Elixir or Erlang, only modules that have been "interpreted" (using `:int.ni/1` or `:int.i/1`) will accept breakpoints or show up in stack traces.
 The debugger in ElixirLS automatically interprets all modules in the Mix project and its dependencies before launching the Mix task.
 Therefore, you can set breakpoints anywhere in your project or dependency modules.